+CHAPTER SIX HARVEST AND POSTHARVEST PRACTICES

 The diagram to the left outlines the key processes and management actions that take place in preparation for and after harvest.

 This chapter will now go into each of the actions outlined in the flow chart to the left.
 This chapter will be split into two broad sections including:

 THE SECTION IS DIVIDED AS FOLLOWS

-6.1 Harvest 106

-6.1.1 Timing 108

-6.1.2 Kiwistart Premium 108

-6.1.3 Time Payments 108

-6.2 Postharvest 109

-6.2.1 Packing 109

-6.2.2 Packaging 109

-6.2.3 Labelling 110

-6.2.4 Coolstorage 110

-6.2.5 Shipping 111

 6.1 HARVEST

+To ensure consumers continue to buy Zespri Kiwifruit, it is important that the fruit taste consistently good.
 Before fruit is harvested, it must be mature enough to ripen when it is off the kiwifruit vine.
+Depending on the variety (as the criteria can vary for each), the fruit needs to meet:

-The fruit needs to meet the minimum dry matter threshold, be the right colour (Gold3 and Green14 only), reach the minimum Soluble Solid Concentration (SSC) or brix (sugar content of an aqueous solution), and have sufficient black seeds (Hayward and Green14 only).
+- the minimum dry matter (DM) threshold

+- the right colour (Gold3 only)

+- the minimum Soluble Solid Concentration (SSC) or brix (sugar content of an aqueous solution)

+- have sufficient black seeds (Hayward only)

+- minimum firmness

 When it is time to harvest, an independent laboratory will test the fruit maturity, and if it meets the standard will give a clearance to pick.

-Right: Sampler collecting a maturity sample Dry matter is the most important aspect of fruit maturity for a grower, as a large proportion of their fruit payment is based on the dry matter percentage.
+Dry matter is the most important aspect of fruit maturity for a grower, as a large proportion of their fruit payment is based on the dry matter percentage.
 Dry matter is largely made up of starch; this starch is converted into fruit sugars during the ripening process.
-The higher the dry matter, the greater the potential for high soluble solids when the fruit is ready to eat; high levels of soluble solids generally means tasty fruit.
+The higher the dry matter, the greater the potential for high soluble solids when the fruit is ready to eat; high levels of soluble solids generally mean tasty fruit.